 What are the 3 overlooked SEO techniques for small business?

-H1 tag- Think of this as chapter titles in a book.
+The use of H1 tags are a great SEO technique- Think of this as chapter titles in a book.
 A properly structured H1 tag with the page keyword makes it simple for search engines to figure out what your page is about.
 In WordPress you simply click the drop down and select Heading 1.

 In HubSpot you click Style⇒Formats⇒Headings⇒Heading 1.

-Image Alt text- You have seen it.
+Using Image Alt text is a must have for SEO- You have seen it.
 You hover over a picture and a bunch of numbers and gibberish shows up.
 Image Alt text was not used.
 Whenever appropriate you should use the keyword in the image alt text.
 A quick test is to enter your topic/brand in a search engine and click images.
 Do you show up?

 For a more detailed discussion you might want to read Why is nobody visiting my website?